Writing Relatable Characters: Tips to Make Your Readers Care

 In addition, understanding a character’s backstory can help to explain their behavior within the story.
 For example, if a character is struggling with addiction, their backstory may include events that led up to their addiction, such as trauma or peer pressure.

 Giving story characters a rich history allows writers to create complex plot lines.
-By introducing characters with different backstories, writers can add layers of conflict and tension to the narrative.
+You can add layers of conflict and tension to the narrative by introducing characters with different backstories.
 For instance, two characters may have opposite views on a controversial issue because of their different upbringings.

 In any work of fiction, the protagonist is the central figure around which the story revolves.
 As such, the protagonist must be a fully developed character with unique personality traits.
 Readers need to be able to empathize with the protagonist to become fully invested in the story.